 If your test is a paper-and-pencil test notice how you are required to indicate your answers on the answer sheet.
 Often you are to fill in a circle or draw a heavy line.
 A tick, or any other marking will not get you the marks.

 Be sure to read the instructions carefully.
 They're there to help you udnerstand how to take the test, not reading them will increase the liklihood of you tripping up over a potential minor detail.

 Armed with your new numerical test tips, you should be ready to tackle some example numerical reasoning tests.
-Put that knowledge to the test and try our suite of tests to improve your test performance.
+Combine all the knowledge from our tips with some solid practise and you will be ready to pass employment aptitude tests.